-Every quarter we bring you four top picks for younger viewers.
-And with the winter season ahead we take you back to the 1990s with a selection of classic children’s movies.
-Kids Mix Winter 2020/21 features; A Muppet Christmas Carol (U), The Adventures of Huck Finn (PG), Jumanji (PG) and Free Willy (U).
+Join us as we take you back to the 1990s with a selection of classic children’s movies. featuring; A Muppet Christmas Carol (U), The Adventures of Huck Finn (PG), Jumanji (PG) and Free Willy (U).

 The Muppet Christmas Carol (1992)